 Sata: The Traditional Skewered Fish Cake from Terengganu

-Sata (also known as Satar or Satah) is a traditional fish cake from Terengganu that is wrapped into pyramid shape with banana leaves.
-The word “sata” means straight.
-It refers to its grilling method where several pyramids are skewered on to bamboo sticks in a straight line.
-Sata is mainly made from fish meat (usually sardines), grated coconut, ginger, onions, chillies and other herbs and spices like black pepper, lemongrass etc.
+Sata, also known as Satar or Satah, is a traditional fish cake hailing from Terengganu, a state in Malaysia.
+This delectable delicacy is uniquely shaped like a pyramid and wrapped in banana leaves.
+The term “sata” means “straight,” which refers to the grilling method where multiple pyramids are skewered onto bamboo sticks in a straight line.
+The key ingredients in Sata include fish meat, typically sardines, grated coconut, ginger, onions, chillies, and an array of herbs and spices like black pepper and lemongrass.

-There are three main processes to make Sata – mixing, packing and grilling.
-The fish is first boiled and then deboned, leaving only the fish meat.
-The fish meat is then pounded into a paste and mixed with ingredients mentioned above with some salt and sugar.
-The spiced fish paste is packed into banana leaves and folded into tiny pyramids.
-The pyramids are then skewered and grilled on hot coals until cooked.
-During grilling, the spiced fish and the banana leaves produce a mouth-watering fragrance that is hard to resist.
-Although it remains tasty after storing in a fridge, it is best eaten hot immediately after grilling.
+The preparation of Sata involves three main steps: mixing, packing, and grilling.
+First, the fish is boiled and deboned, leaving only the tender meat.
+The fish meat is then pounded into a paste and combined with the aforementioned ingredients, along with a pinch of salt and sugar.
+The spiced fish paste is carefully packed into banana leaves and folded into small pyramids.
+These pyramids are then skewered and grilled over hot coals until cooked to perfection.
+During the grilling process, the aromatic blend of spiced fish and banana leaves releases an irresistible fragrance that tantalizes the taste buds.
+While Sata can still be enjoyed after refrigeration, it is best savored hot and fresh immediately after grilling.

-Sata has spread to neighbouring states (especially Kelantan and Pahang), and throughout the country.
-You could find these tasty fish cakes at night markets and some Malay restaurants.
-There are also frozen Sata sold in supermarkets.
-Now some of the high-end restaurants and hotel also serve Sata to their customers to enjoy some unique local Malaysian food.
+Sata has gained popularity beyond Terengganu and has spread to neighbouring states, particularly Kelantan and Pahang, as well as throughout the country.
+You can find these delightful fish cakes at night markets and select Malay restaurants.
+Some supermarkets even offer frozen Sata for convenience.
+Nowadays, high-end restaurants and hotels are also serving Sata to their customers, providing them with an opportunity to experience this unique local Malaysian culinary delight.